SavchenkoIllya/DeliVery/README.md

 Delivery app created with react & firebase, firestore and firebase hosting for my developer portfolio Used SCSS as CSS pre-processor

-Forms validations will be available in further updates
+Forms validations will be available in further updates Also in plans rework project for better component usage

 Used Carousel from "nuka-carousel" module to save some time